The structure within Government for air policy development and provision of services in air quality management is shown in the table.

 AIR QUALITY INFORMATION

-The EPD monitors RSPs, NOx and other pollutants.
-It provides updates on Air Pollution Index every hour, and prepares annual reports on air pollution levels.
-For details, please visit API & Air Quality.
+The EPD monitors PM10, NOx and other pollutants in the air.
+It provides updates on Air Quality Health Index (AQHI) every hour, and releases annual reports on air quality.
+For details, please visit AQHI & Air Quality.

 INDOOR AIR QUALITY

-Indoor air quality (IAQ) is a growing concern.
-The EPD has set up an Indoor Air Quality Information Centre to provide information on IAQ and its management as well as to display products and technologies that can help improve IAQ.
+To promote healthy indoor environments and raise public awareness of the importance of indoor air quality (IAQ), the EPD has set up an Indoor Air Quality Information Centre.
+The centre provides general information on IAQ as well as practical measures for improving IAQ.
 For details, please visit Indoor Air Quality.

 WHAT YOU CAN DO